-Building on this need to allow individual institutions to reflect the unique characteristics of their communities and organizations, the Associations strongly support the Agencies' proposal that they "will not use the examination or supervision process in connection with these proposed standards" and that, "[I]egal responsibility for insured depository institutions, credit unions, and depository institution holding companies shall be with the primary prudential regulator."
+Building on this need to allow individual intuitions to reflect the unique characteristics of their communities and organization, Zions Bank strongly support the Agencies' proposal that we "will not use the examination or supervision in connection with these proposed standards" and that "legal responsibility for insured depository institutions, credit unions, and depository institution holding companies shall be with the primary prudential regulator."

-As detailed in the discussion that follows, the Associations recommend changes to improve the proposed standards.
-In that context, though, we object to proposed expectations for addressing contracting with third-parties and disclosure of assessment work product.
+As detailed in the discussion that follows, Zions Bank recommends changes to improve the proposed standards.
+In that context, though, we object to the proposed expectation for addressing contracting with third-parties and disclosure of assessment work product.